 - Earn PDPs/CEUs or PDPs and graduate credit

-Regions include the Berkshires, Boston, Cape Cod, Central/Worcester Region, Fitchburg, Merrimack/Lowell Region, Metro West and Southeastern Massachusetts.
+Regions have included the Berkshires, Boston, Cape Cod, Central/Worcester Region, North Shore, South Shore, Fitchburg, Merrimack/Lowell Region, Metro-West and Southeastern Massachusetts.